 students, clients and music group participants.

 Our song therapy course was launched in the uk some fourteen months ago and we currently have fifty eight enrolled students who come from all walks of life; a very wide range of life experience, musical influences and academic qualifications.
 They include a number of international students from ireland, germany and further afield.

 Our course is essentially a vocational course however it is rooted in celebrated development and attachment theory, particularly that of John Bowlby, Mary Ainsworth and Donald Winnicott.
-The learning will be of particular interest to those with a desire to study the psychology of music and child/adult development and perhaps those who have a general interest in modern philosophy; how our life journeys affect our relationships with others including those in our music groups.
+The learning will be of particular interest to those with a desire to study the psychology of music and child/adult development and perhaps those who would enjoy an introduction to modern philosophy and psychology; how our life journeys affect our relationships with others including those in our music groups;

 what value we place upon life, our own self worth and the world around us.